 As you can expect with any conversation around new product development there is this recurring theme of start with the end-user.
 And this is all sound advice and as a marketer this notion that the customers’ needs drive the NPD process is etched into my brain.
 But it also got me thinking that when it comes to medical devices we should also be considering how we can take advantage of new technological advances taking place and look for opportunities to future-proof any device that we are looking to design.
 This will help to increase the product’s shelf-life as well as improve the product’s chances of generating a healthy return on investment.
 But as we know technology is moving faster than ever so this becomes and an even greater challenge for medical device manufacturers.

 One area that can sometimes get missed during the initial concept and business analysis phases is “connectivity” – so assessing the capacity for the interconnection of platforms, systems, and applications.
-I would most certainly be bringing connectivity to the table early on in the process and exploring how mobile technologies could help to improve the user experience and also the cost effectiveness of developing such a device.
-Let me share some of the benefits that we’ve witnessed through our involvement in developing apps for connected medical devices and designing CE Marked mobile applications for the healthcare sector.
+We would most certainly be bringing connectivity to the table early on in the process and exploring how mobile technologies could help to improve the user experience and also the cost effectiveness of developing such a device.

 Improving end-user experience